Ahmed-Ishiba/WRO2025-pythons-team/README.md

   - using MATLAB for writing the mapping code was extremely easy especially with MATLAB's easy syntax
   - Simulink was by far the best tool we used because not only can we tune algorithms and filters without needing any hardware we can just tune it with only clicking one button! not to mention the clear modular look that helped me troubleshoot where exactly our model went wrong, the graphing that helps us understand the behaviour of our robot and derive meaningful data from it and realizing logical problems in minutes that would've taken days to realize
-  - stateflow was really helpful in dividing the algorithm like a flow chart but stateflow is much more brief, helped us in verifying my code since the code is divided into states just like stateflow and it also helped us in verifying condition if changing states and overall is a vital tool
+  - stateflow was really helpful in dividing the algorithm like a flow chart but much briefly, helped us in verifying my code since the code is divided into states just like stateflow and it also helped us in verifying condition if changing states and overall is a vital tool
   - simscape electric was used for simulating our circuit and finding out stall current, max current draw and we used it to correct our choice of battery since we kept having power issues but using simscape we corrected a mistake that would've cost us the competition, this is also a tool that we would definitely use for future robotics projects